Outstanding Article !

 adult prostitution.
 Around the world, prostitutes' rights organizations were

-original feminist creed of self-determination.
-We had the audacity to think that
+the original feminist creed of self-determination.
+We had the audacity to

 "Sexual exploitation" is a subjective concept and requires the use of other